qwertyvipul/jsdoc.github.io/README.md

         npm run build
         npm run serve

-6. Review the updated markdown files, and make sure site builds successfully and your changes look okay.
+6. Review the updated markdown files, and make sure `npm run build` completes successfully and your changes look okay.
 In particular, if you edited the YAML front matter, make sure your changes are reflected in the generated site.

 7. Submit a pull request with your changes.